Criccieth: Transport

-Buses are operated by Arriva Buses Wales, Caelloi Motors and Express Motors, serving Bangor, Beddgelert, Caernarfon, Pen-y-Pass, Porthmadog and Pwllheli, while National Express Coaches has a service from Pwllheli to Birmingham and London.
+Buses are operated by Caelloi Motors and Lloyds Coaches.
+Caelloi Motors, of Pwllheli, operate local service 3 from Pwllheli to Porthmadog.
+Lloyds Caches, of Machynlleth, operate TrawsCymru service T2 from Bangor to Aberystwyth via Caernarfon, Criccieth, Porthmadog, Dolgellau and Machynlleth.

 Education

 Primary education is provided by Ysgol Treferthyr on Lôn Bach, which has 131 pupils.
 At the last school inspection by Estyn, in 2010, 7% of pupils were entitled to free school meals and over half came from homes where Welsh was the main spoken language.
 Welsh is the main medium of teaching, and 94% of the pupils can speak Welsh.
 Secondary school pupils mainly attend Ysgol Eifionydd in Porthmadog.